Original approaches in the quest for a cure - News - The Lily Foundation

 A dedication to rare disease research

-“This last part of my career I want to spend finding a treatment for mitochondrial patients,” Bert continues.
+“This last part of my career I want to spend finding a treatment for mitochondrial disease patients,” Bert continues.
 “It’s really that interaction with patients that became my driving force.
 Strange that’s happened so late in my career, but you’re never too old to learn, and that experience has been very valuable.”

 And his passion for those families affected by rare diseases isn’t just confined to the lab.
-Later in September he and his son will be riding with a group of cyclists on a 3-day charity challenge in the Pyrenees, raising money for children affected by mitochondrial disorders.
-On the final day the group will pass a monument on the top of the Col du Tourmalet at 2115m, and Bert has very kindly offered to leave a stone decorated with a Lily butterfly at the memorial to represent all the little ones lost to mito in our community.
+Later in September he and his son will be riding with a group of cyclists on a three-day charity challenge in the Pyrenees, raising money for children affected by mitochondrial disorders.
+On the final day the group will pass a monument on the top of the Col du Tourmalet at 2115m, and Bert has very kindly offered to leave a stone decorated with a Lily butterfly at the memorial to represent all the little ones lost to mitochondrial disease in our community.
 We wish Bert and his fellow cyclists the best of luck for this adventure.

 Donate today